Donald Trump Allegedly Rigged 2002 Miss Universe Pageant So Vladimir Putin’s Mistress Would Win

 With Fedorova stripped of her title, runner-up Justine Pasek of Panama took over as Miss Universe.

-At the time, media had been romantically linking Oxana Fedorova to Vladimir Putin, including reports that the Russian President hand-picked Fedorova to represent Russia in the beauty pageant.
+At the time, media had been romantically linking Oxana Fedorova to Vladimir Putin, including reports that the Russian president hand-picked Fedorova to represent Russia in the beauty pageant.
 Oxana denied having a relationship with Putin.

 Donald Trump and Vladamir Putin shake hands at Apec – video https://t.co/kXrBFOHehr